From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 The prophet Daniel in Babylonian captivity comes to mind.
 How can a Jew in foregn captivity be expected to keep God's dietary law, let alone only eat vegetables?

 But this was just one of Daniel's excellent ways of faith to rise up and become the prophet who pastors his people in time of crisis.
 We don't need ordinary pastors in the body of Christ in these days.
-We need prophet-pastors like Daniel that refuse to compromise, refuse to allow their souls snatched by the world, refuse adopt a sly PC attitude.
+We need prophet-pastors like Daniel that refuse to compromise, refuse to allow their souls snatched by the world, refuse adopt a sly oily religious PC attitude that lacks the Spirit of God.

 As we in the church wrestle with PC, are we keeping our eyes open to the lateness of the day, and the possibility that the Holy Ghost may exit the earth at any moment now?
 Are we dithering and withering in front of the PC tidal wave, while the very restraining force, the restraining goodness of God Spirit (2Thessalonians2,6) is leaving the church and the earth?